FireScroll/FireScroll/README.md

 The config database to deploy everywhere.

 A highly available multi-region config database for massive read scalability with a focus on low latency and high concurrency.
-Have replicas in any number of regions without impacting write or read performance of other nodes in the cluster at scales of hundreds of nodes.
+Have replicas in any number of regions without impacting write or read performance of other nodes in the cluster.

 Perfect for config management in all regions.
 Serve sub-ms reads from disk to your APIs and services in the same datacenter.